-- In addition to child visits and Suspension of Detention, a patient may have other forms of potential contact with a child (ren) such as telephone contact, virtual visits, gifts into/out of TSH, exchange of photographs; letters or cards, patient possessions such as magazines, DVDs, posters photographs or mail and third party information which may be passed from the patient to the child (ren). - The nature of non face to face contact with a child (ren) can present different risks from face to face contact in terms of grooming etc. These operational procedures take full account of the potential risk to a child (ren), which may arise from all forms of contact.
-Non face to face, direct contact with a child (ren) will be subject to the same standards of initial assessment as all other forms of contact.
-Where contact is indirect, a proportionate approach to assessment and reviews, commensurate with the nature of the contact and any associated risks, may be considered in discussion with the relevant stakeholders. - Existing TSH policies on these other forms of contact should be supplemented by the Keeping Children Safe Policy (CP35). - This would involve an assessment of all relevant parties by a Social Worker, liaison with relevant local Social Work Offices and any other agencies as appropriate. - The parent (s) / guardian(s) are required to grant the relevant permissions for any proposed form of contact.
+In addition to child visits and Suspension of Detention, a patient may have other forms of potential contact with a child(ren).
+This could be telephone contact, virtual visits, and gifts into / out of the State Hospital, exchange of photographs; letters or cards, patient possessions such as magazines, DVDs, posters photographs or mail and third-party information that may be passed from the patient to the child(ren).

+The nature of non face-to-face contact with a child(ren) can present different risks from face-to-face contact in terms of grooming etc. These operational procedures take full account of the potential risk to a child(ren), which may arise from all forms of contact.
+Non face-to-face, direct contact with a child(ren) will be subject to the same standards of initial assessment as all other forms of contact.
+Where contact is indirect, a proportionate approach to assessment and reviews, commensurate with the nature of the contact and any associated risks, may be considered in discussion with the relevant stakeholders.

+Existing State Hospital policies on these other forms of contact should be supplemented by the Keeping Children Safe Policy (Ref: CP35).
+This would involve an assessment of all relevant parties by a Social Worker, liaison with relevant local Social Work Offices and any other agencies as appropriate.

+The parent (s) / guardian(s) are required to grant the relevant permissions for any proposed form of contact.